scharlau/polar_bears_django_visuals/README.md

         STATIC_URL = '/static/'

-Note the forward-slash to before and after the name of the folder.
+Note the forward-slash before and after the name of the folder.
 This is important for later steps.

 As we're only doing this in a basic way, we can do the following on our 'templates/bears/bear_detail.html' page.
 Add the stylesheet, script and style parts.
 These add the CSS for leaflet, and our map display, plus the JS for leaflet.